copify/copify-wordpress/readme.txt

 3. Select "Auto-publish" and we'll publish your blog posts automatically with an image!

 == Changelog ==

+= 1.0.8 =
+* When moving an already approved order to drafts, offer selection of "Post" or "Page"

 = 1.0.7 =
 * Allows user to choose to publish blog with the supplied royalty free image (Blog package customers only)